implico/frs-bundle-default/README.md

 ## Installation
-Clone [Frontend-starter][frontend-starter], then create a directory named `app` and unpack this repo into (if you clone, you'd rather want to remove the `.git` directory to avoid an accidental pull from the origin).
+Install [Frontend-starter][frontend-starter], then create a directory named `app` and unpack this repo into (if you clone, you'd rather want to remove the `.git` directory to avoid an accidental pull from the origin).
 Then run (in the `app` directory):

 ```
 bower install